I've lived in Flagstaff, AZ, since 2003, where I'm an active member of the Coconino County Sheriff's Search & Rescue team and an avid hiker.

 As its name implies, this area of Pokhara is located along the shore of a lake -- Phewa Lake, that is -- surrounded by the Himalayan foothills and six of the world's highest peaks, including the Annapurnas and Machhupuchhare (Fish Tail Peak) beyond.

 Lakeside is a popular tourist area, with many nice but inexpensive hotels (when you consider what such places would cost in the West) and numerous restaurants serving all kinds of ethnic foods, from Nepali and Indian to Chinese, Tibetan, and American, some of which are open-air, garden restaurants with views of the lake.

 You can spend a day or afternoon browsing through the many shops and check out what the street vendors are selling, including a number of Tibetan refugees selling their handicrafts.
 Many of the shops and street-sellers appear to be selling the same items, but if you look more closely, you can find many unique things.
 And if there is something you want that's sold at more than one shop, this gives you an opportunity to do a little more bargaining, if that's your cup of tea, and see which vendor will give you the best price.

-Visit the Pokhara Lakeside website for more information and a map.
+Visit the Guide to Lakeside, Pokharafor more information and a map.